 We want our valued customers to be informed about their water utility.
 The Goldsboro City Council makes decisions regarding our utilities system.
 If you want to learn more, please attend any of the regularly scheduled meetings.
 The City of Goldsboro holds public meetings on the first and third Monday of each month unless otherwise posted.
-The public meetings are held at 5 p.m. in the Large Conference Room in the City Hall Annex and 7 p.m. in the Council Chambers on the second floor of City Hall, unless otherwise posted.
+The public meetings are held at 5 p.m. and 7 p.m. in the Council Chambers on the second floor of City Hall, unless otherwise posted.